 Throughout the cleaning product life cycle, ranking of performance is an important type of assessment.
 It is also a type of assessment that can be quite time-consuming.
 With the right approach, however, it is possible to evaluate and rank the product performance in less than one hour.
 Here we tell you how.

-As an example, let us look at detergent efficiency evaluation by the QSense® technology.
-This technology measures changes of mass at the surface, i.e. it detects if, and how fast, the soil is dissolved and removed from the surface, fig. 1.
-During the cleaning step, the soil removal result is presented in real-time, which means that samples run in parallel can qualitatively be compared already during the wash step.
-From the cleaning profile data, information on soil i) swelling time, ii) mass removal rate and iii) total mass removal is obtained.
+During the cleaning step, the soil removal result is presented in real-time.
+This means that samples run in parallel can qualitatively be compared already during the wash step.
+From the cleaning profile data, information on i) soil swelling time, ii) soil mass removal rate, and iii) total mass removal is obtained, Fig. 1.
 Combined, this information will assign a performance score to each product candidate.
 The assigned score allows for them to be ranked and compared.

 Download the guide to read more about the detergent product performance evaluation and the cleaning profile analysis.